serge-chat/serge/README.md

 ## Getting started

+Setting up Serge is very easy.
+Start by cloning the repo:

 ```
 git clone git@github.com:nsarrazin/serge.git
 ```

-Put your weights in the `models` folder.
-You can download them using the following magnet links:
+Then put your weights in the `models` folder.
+If you don't have them you can download them using the following magnet links:

 - [ggml-alpaca-7b-q4.bin](https://maglit.me/corotlesque)
 - [ggml-alpaca-13b-q4.bin](https://maglit.me/nonchoodithvness)

-Afterwards navigate to the `serge` folder and run:
+They are currently the only two models supported.
+I'm working on expanding support to all the models supported by `llama.cpp`.

+Then, you can start the project by running:

 ```
 cp .env.sample .env